11 Ways To Stop An Obsession Over An Ex-Partner After A Breakup

 Ongoing obsessive thoughts and rumination over an ex and past relationship can be a very distressing experience.

-It can be associated with jealousy, controlling, and erratic or self-defeating behaviors.
+A love obsession can be associated with jealousy, controlling, and erratic or self-defeating behaviors.
 Internal emotions of shame, guilt, regret, betrayal, envy, and anger tend to reinforce the preoccupied emotional state.

 Some obsessions can feel positive or blissful (in early love)-- “I'm consumed with thinking of my new boyfriend and the perfect relationship we'll have.”
 But these 'highs,' or what I call fantasy obsessions, are usually short-lived.